Day Trips From Sorrento Along The Amalfi Coast

 We visited the Amalfi Coast twice before.
 So this was like coming home.

 Seafood Lunches in Sant’ Anna

-Following the path and stairs down you would arrive at the marina.
-We had read an article or a blog suggesting that we eat at Restaurante Bagni Sant’ Anna, so we bypassed the other half a dozen or more still open and headed for the restaurant on the pier.
-It was the perfect menu – fresh seafood, seafood and seafood.
-We saw seafood being delivered as we ate!
+Following the path and stairs down, we arrived at the marina.
+We read an article or a blog that suggested we eat at Restaurante Bagni Sant’ Anna .
+So we bypassed the other half a dozen or more restaurants still open and headed for the pier.
+It was the perfect menu – seafood, seafood and seafood.
+And of course limoncello!
+We saw fresh seafood being delivered as we ate!

 The Local Marina in Piano di Sorrento

 On the other side of the main port of Sorrento is “Piano di Sorrento”.
 The marina sat far below the cliffs.
 This marina appeared to be the place where pleasure boats were moored and where locals came to the beach.

 We lucked out and wandered this way on the last day that the elevator operated.
 The switchback road to the main level of the town was a much more daunting without a car.

 Beach Days in Meta

 From our perch high above Sant’ Agnello we saw the beach at Meta below the cliffs.
 This was a favourite day trip from Sorrento.